SamArrows/Chicken-Breed-Classification-using-Computer-Vision/README.md

 - extend the original project by adding my bufforpington dataset (compiled using random images from Google Images) to the classes and seeing if a model similar to the one used can identify them
 - develop a model to see if a breed is an orpington or not, regardless of colour --> original dataset uses blackorpington; by including my bufforpington, I can develop a wider orpington dataset and try to finetune the model to identify orpingtons by shape
 - develop a model to identify distinct breeds which share the same colour variety,  i.e. identify a Buff Orpington from a Buff Plymouth Rock, or a Black Orpington from a Black Peking --> would require searching for more images and compiling another dataset

+Images that have been uploaded are only the original form ones.
+To get the resized and augmented ones, you must have the file structure in colab such that the notebook is in a folder with the original images folder.
+It will then create the necessary directories and fill them as required.